Nithur-M/work-from-anywhere/software-engineer-jobs.md

 &lt;/ul&gt;
 &lt;p&gt;Trusted by 7/10 top software companies by market cap, 4/6 top US banks and many of the companies leading global innovation, like Stripe, Indeed, Tesla, and 1Password, and with $225M in funding from investors like &lt;a href=&quot;https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/&quot;&gt;a16z&lt;/a&gt;, &lt;a href=&quot;https://about.sourcegraph.com/blog/series-c-with-sequoia/&quot;&gt;Sequoia&lt;/a&gt;, and &lt;a href=&quot;https://www.redpoint.com/companies/sourcegraph/&quot;&gt;Redpoint&lt;/a&gt;, we are building the tools that will define the next era of enterprise software development.&lt;/p&gt;
 &lt;p&gt;If you’re passionate about solving the hardest problems in software and shaping the future of technology, join us.
 Let’s build something extraordinary together.&lt;/p&gt;&lt;/div&gt;&lt;h2&gt;&lt;span style=&quot;color: rgb(243, 78, 63);&quot;&gt;&lt;strong&gt;Location&lt;/strong&gt;&lt;/span&gt;&lt;/h2&gt;
-&lt;p&gt;🌎 While we hire &lt;a href=&quot;https://sourcegraph.notion.site/How-we-engage-talent-outside-of-the-US-218f7193695a46cbb1ef39ef9c1f72d4&quot;&gt;almost anywhere&lt;/a&gt; in the world, we have a preference for someone to reside in the following locations for this role.
-However, if you feel qualified, we welcome you to apply regardless of location.
-No matter what, working hours must overlap with PST for at least 20 hours/week.&lt;/p&gt;
+&lt;p&gt;🌎 While we hire&amp;nbsp;&lt;a href=&quot;https://sourcegraph.notion.site/How-we-engage-talent-outside-of-the-US-218f7193695a46cbb1ef39ef9c1f72d4&quot;&gt;almost anywhere&lt;/a&gt;&amp;nbsp;in the world, we have office hubs in select locations and expect this person to reside in San Francisco to be able to work from one of our office locations for several days per week.&lt;/p&gt;
-&lt;p&gt;&lt;strong&gt;Preferred locations:&lt;/strong&gt;&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;Required locations:&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;
-&lt;li&gt;Hybrid - San Francisco&lt;/li&gt;
+&lt;li&gt;San Francisco, CA&lt;/li&gt;
 &lt;/ul&gt;
+&lt;p&gt;We do not subscribe to “I do my best work when I work 40 hours a week.” &amp;nbsp;People we hire at Sourcegraph believe that building outstanding things means working very hard — smarter and more hours than the competition.&lt;/p&gt;
 &lt;h2&gt;&lt;span style=&quot;color: rgb(243, 78, 63);&quot;&gt;&lt;strong&gt;Why this job is exciting&lt;/strong&gt;&lt;/span&gt;&lt;/h2&gt;
 &lt;p&gt;Imagine being part of a team where your work will redefine the coding experience for developers around the world.
 As a Software Engineer on the Cody Core team, you will work on Cody, an AI coding assistant that lives in your editor.
 You will work at the forefront of integrating advanced AI technologies into everyday coding practices.
 This role offers a unique opportunity to innovate and push the boundaries of what an AI coding assistant can achieve, all while working with a talented and passionate team.
 You&#39;ll have the chance to see your contributions directly impact developers, enhancing their productivity and transforming how they interact with their code.&lt;/p&gt;
 &lt;p&gt;📅 Within one month, you will…&lt;/p&gt;